LeBenchmark/NeurIPS2021/data_preprocessing/README.md

 # Data preprocessing

 This folder contains all the scripts necessary for transforming the raw data from the different french corpora into json files, input of the SSL training.
+Please refer to Table 12 in our paper for information about data downloading.

 - For questions regarding the preprocessing of: